codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-31-c101-getting-started.markdown

 <section>
 	<div id="text-editor" class="section-title">Text Editor</div>
 	<div class="para">
 		There are lots of good text editors in the market.
-You can use any one of your choice, it is not mandatory to use one.
+You can use any one of your choice, it is not mandatory to use specific one.
 If you do not have any preference of your own then we recommend you to use <emphasis class="italic quoted">Sublime Text</emphasis>.
 This editor is very smooth and has a lot of in-built functionalities and features, like
 		<ul>
 			<li>Auto-completion</li>
 			<li>Syntax Highlighting</li>